 - Evaluating the success of the strategic process as input to future decision-making.

 One of the most natural traps to fall into is to forget the outside world’s dynamic nature.
 A fatal planning mistake is to build a business plan around a given set of static assumptions: the market is this, likely penetration is that; it will be sunny on Tuesday.
-These assumptions seem reasonable and trustworthy when the plan is made, but the project will fail if any of them prove to be wrong.
+When the plan is made, these assumptions seem reasonable and trustworthy, but the project will fail if any of them prove wrong.

 So what goes into a strategic plan?
 Well, start at the beginning and go from there.
 This may sound simplistic, but you’d be surprised at the powerful business results you can achieve from carefully answering and acting on the following questions:

 - Where are we today?
 (Observe) What is the Company’s mission?
 What are the available resources?
 Who is the competition?
 What is the market?

 - How will I get there?
 (Orient) What is the product?
 What will it take to go from concept to market?
 How many employees are needed to support the effort?
 How will the Company distribute the product?
 How will the Company position the product in the market?
 Develop options from observations.

 - What are the Best Options (Decide)?
 Based on the observations and the Company’s position in the market, management pursues the best options and develops a plan to pursue those options.

 Implicit in this process model, called Boyd’s OODA Loop, is the final step: Iterate.
 This demands you repeat the OODA process over time and continually input real-time information.
 Of course, business success isn’t merely being the quickest to market, spending the most, or selling the highest-quality products.
 A company may advance momentarily by any of these methods.
 Still, there is only one way to win over the long term: Outmaneuver the competition – over and over and over again.
 Simply put, you must understand the market before they do, act decisively, and continuously reassess to keep one step ahead.